16 Life Skills Your Kids Will Need Before They Leave Home

 Clean and Take Care of a House

-One of the best ways to teach kids how to clean and take care of a house is through chores.
+One of the best ways to teach kids how to clean and care for a house is through chores.
 Simply telling kids why it’s important to keep a clean house won’t help them understand the work involved.

 And let’s face it – this will pay off for your kids later in life when they have roommates or get married.
 Because no one wants to live with a slob.

-Beyond learning practical tasks such as how to clean a bathroom, empty the dishwasher of dishes, vacuum, or take out the trash, chores are also shown to help kids academically, emotionally, and professionally.
+Beyond learning practical tasks such as how to clean a bathroom, empty the dishwasher, vacuum, or take out the trash, chores are also shown to help kids academically, emotionally, and professionally.
 (See How Daily Chores Set Kids Up for Success in Life to learn more)

 7 Tips to Help You Begin Toddler Chores Successfully